Ph.D. Sociology, University of California Riverside

 B.A.
 Women’s Studies, University of California Los Angeles

-Professor Cubbage is an Associate Sociology Professor and Chair of Women's and Gender Studies at Saddleback College.
-Prior to joining Saddleback she taught at both Riverside Community College and the University of California Riverside.
-Trained as a family and gender scholar, Professor Cubbage specializes in teaching courses that focus on social problems, inequality, gender and family.
-She feels it is a particular honor to teach introduction to sociology, as she gets to “turn on” new students to sociology.
+Dr. Cubbage is a Sociology and Gender Studies Professor and is Chair of the Women's and Gender Studies Program at Saddleback College.
+Prior to landing her dream job teaching full-time at a community college, she taught at both Riverside Community College and the University of California Riverside.
+Trained as a family and gender scholar, Dr. Cubbage specializes in teaching courses that focus on social problems, inequality and gender.

 Professor Cubbage is passionate about being on the cutting edge of both sociological research and teaching methods and utilizes various unique teaching techniques such as student panels- facilitation groups- collaborative work- field work and pop culture to bring sociology alive.
 Her teaching pedagogy is to ensure her students see the practical relevance of sociology and are able to apply the concepts to everyday situations and problems, and most of all, to make learning fun!

 "Breaking Through the Bubble: Challenging Misconceptions and Teaching Inequality in Resistant Populations".
 California Sociological Association, Riverside, CA. November, 2012.

 "Social Construction of Race."
 Saddleback College Cross-Cultural Series U.S. Census, Saddleback College, April, 2010.

 "What is Feminism?"
 Women's History Month Events, Saddleback College, March, 2010.

 “Mother May I?
 Exploring How Mother’s Transmit Body Ideals to their Daughters.”
 Pacific Sociological Association Annual Meeting, Portland, OR, April 11, 2008.